Skip to Main Content

 2) the student/author has given credit to his/her thesis work in the article.

 Note that a copy of the research student's thesis may be uploaded to the institutional repository (PIRA) for public access.
-Students can apply for a delay of making their thesis openly access by submitting an application for keeping their thesis confidential.
+Students can apply for a delay in making their thesis openly accessible by submitting an application for keeping their thesis confidential.
 For details, please refer to the Research Postgraduate Student Handbook.

-If you employed Generative AI (GenAI) or AI-Assisted tools in your thesis, please find more information in Using Generative AI in Publishing.
+If you employed Generative AI (GenAI) or AI-assisted tools in your thesis, please find more information in Generative AI in Publishing.

 Publishers regularly get in touch with thesis authors via email with an offer to publish their work.
 These unsolicited proposals are concerning since publishing with these organizations could limit how you can use the information in your thesis in the future.

-Students are suggested seeking permission from PolyU if you decide to publish a book with the same content of your theses.
+Students are suggested to seek permission from PolyU if you decide to publish a book with the same content of your theses.